 groups, such as women working as prostitutes and domestic workers

-■ To refer victims to protection services, expand government-run
+who have fled abusive employers. ■ To refer victims to protection services, expand government-run

 shelters, and to ensure non-restriction of the movement of the victims.